thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Delegate Reports

 After every competition, the Delegates must submit a Delegate report.
-The purpose of the Delegate report is to prove that the competition was run according to the regulations and at a sufficient level of quality, as well as share information that may be relevant to other Delegates.
+The purpose of the Delegate report is to prove that the competition was run according to the Regulations and at a sufficient level of quality, as well as share information that may be relevant to other Delegates.
 The Delegate report must be submitted within one week of the end of the competition.
 If you need an extension on your Delegate report, inform your Senior Delegate and CC the WEAT with a notice as soon as possible.

 Each of the following sections will describe what to put in each section of the Delegate Report.
 In general, only interesting or notable items need to be written.